ankushKun/megaeth-test/README.md

 # MegaETH Megaplace DApp

 A full-stack decentralized pixel canvas application built on the MegaETH Testnet.
-This monorepo contains both the Solidity smart contracts and a React-based frontend for interacting with the blockchain.
+This monorepo contains the Solidity smart contracts, an Express backend event listener, and a React-based frontend.

 ## Project Structure